Contrary to popular opinion, the cheap bathroom remodel is absolutely attainable.

-Because we have become numb to mid-to-high five-figure bathroom remodels that begin by ripping everything down to the studs.
+It can be difficult to wrap your mind around this because we have become numb to mid-to-high five-figure bathroom remodels that begin by ripping everything down to the studs.
 For these, everything must be tossed and replaced by the most premium materials.

-Bathroom remodeling is second only to kitchen remodeling in terms of pain, misery, dust, cost, and unmet-timetables.
 Given the sickeningly high cost of bathroom remodeling, it pays to think outside the box.

 In the end, you will have a clean, bright, and functional bathroom.
 And more money in your bank account than homeowners who went the expensive route.